moodymudskipper/fastpipe/README.md

   - It considers `!!!.` as `.` when deciding wether to insert a dot

-This was requested by Lionel and seems fairly reasonable as its is unlikely that a user will nedd to use both `.` and `!!!.` in a call.
+This was requested by Lionel and seems fairly reasonable as it’s is unlikely that a user will need to use both `.` and `!!!.` in a call.

 ``` r
 letters[1:3] %>% rlang::list2(!!!.)